 - have a medical condition such as anorexia nervosa, liver disease, cystic fibrosis or coeliac disease

 Vitamin A deficiency is usually diagnosed by doing a blood test.

 If your vitamin A levels are very low, or your doctor suspects you have a vitamin A deficiency, they may prescribe you vitamin A supplements.

-Don’t take vitamin A supplements unless your doctors tells you to.
-Too much vitamin A in your body can cause serious problems, including nausea, hair loss, blurred eyesight, orange skin colour and an inability to control body movement.
+You should not take vitamin A supplements unless your doctor tells you to.
+Having too much vitamin A in your body can cause serious health problems, including nausea, hair loss, blurred eyesight, orange skin colour and an inability to control body movement.

-Last reviewed: February 2018
+Last reviewed: March 2019